In this article, we have 6 tips on how to study for the ACT. But at first, let’s make sure, that we all understand the basics of the ACT.

 When you head into standardized tests like the ACT, students need to set reachable goals in their scores.
 No one is good at everything.
 Everyone may want a perfect score, but those are few and far between.
 If you score in the 30s during the test prep in the prep tests, you should not go into the actual ACT and expect to score in the 40s and 50s.
 Maintaining a reasonable goal is good for the mental health of all those taking these standardized tests.

 5. Know What Options to Take Advantage of

 There are a lot of resources that a student can use when learning for the ACT.
 It is best to use resources from the official ACT.
 Always ensure that the resources chosen are official.
 Always be on the lookout for online test prep classes that can be available to any student that wishes to join.
 There are one on one tutors that can be found.
 It allows students to have a unique experience while studying for these standardized tests.
 Now obviously, a tutor will not be free.
 So do keep that in mind when making a decision.
 Some experts believe that the best way for students to go about this method is to try every option available.
 Some may find that one option offers help in ways that the other does not.

 6. Remember to Take Care of Yourself

 In conclusion, studying is a huge part when taking the ACT standardized tests.
 These tests require preparation, study, patience, and mental toughness.
-There are plenty of resources to use, a lot of steps to follow, and plenty of time to get ready to nail this thing.
+There are plenty of resources to use, a lot of steps to follow, and much time to get ready to nail this thing on the test day.
 The final statement here is to remember that it is just a test.
 It will be challenging and require work, but it can be done.